The Transfer Balance Cap (TBC)

 As mentioned in Explanatory Memorandum (EM):

-The value of lifetime pensions and other defined benefit income streams is counted towards an individual’s transfer balance cap.
+|The value of lifetime pensions and other defined benefit income streams is counted towards an individual’s transfer balance cap.
 Excess transfer balance tax is not imposed for a breach of the transfer balance cap that is attributable to certain defined benefit income streams.
-Excess defined benefit income instead is subject to additional income tax rules.”
+Excess defined benefit income instead is subject to additional income tax rules.”|

-The tax payable on any excess income Over $100,000 per annum depends upon whether the payments are coming from a taxed or untaxed superannuation fund.
+The tax payable on any excess income over $100,000 per annum depends upon whether the payments are coming from a taxed or untaxed superannuation fund.

 Mixed Account Based and Defined Benefit pensions

 It will be common for individuals who been employed in both the private and public sectors to have both account based and defined benefit pensions.
 In that situation, the defined benefit pension is multiplied by a factor of 16 to arrive at a valuation for transfer cap purposes.
-Therefore, add both the value of your account based pension(s) + your defined benefit annual pension multiplied by 16 together to arrive at your transfer account total.
+Therefore, add both the value of your account based pension(s) + your defined benefit annual pension multiplied by 16 together to arrive at your transfer balance account total.

 If the cumulative balance exceeds your transfer balance cap, then you will be required to withdraw the excess from the super system, or transfer the excess to the accumulation phase, as explained below; using the account-based pension.